Today I’m happy to present the next lesson in my ongoing course, Piano Chords 108.

 Chords are listed alphabetically.
 Each chord is spelled out by using a simple image (consisting of dots on a keyboard, indicating which keys/notes make up the chord in question).

 In a nutshell, all the standard three and four-note chords are illustrated.

-LIST OF ALL CHORD TYPEs PICTURED IN THIS BOOK
+LIST OF ALL CHORD TYPES ILLUSTRATED IN THIS BOOK

 Major triads (all)